-CLEVELAND, Ohio (WOIO) - The Cleveland Department of Public Health announced on Monday that there were three COVID-19 related deaths in the city, bringing the total cumulative deaths to 157 citywide.
+CLEVELAND, Ohio (WOIO) - The Cleveland Department of Public Health announced on Wednesday that there were two COVID-19 related deaths in the city, bringing the total cumulative deaths to 208 citywide.

-Officials also said there were 165 new confirmed coronavirus cases reported in the city as of Nov.
-30, which brings the total cumulative to 11,676 confirmed cases citywide.
+There were 145 new confirmed coronavirus cases reported in the city, which brings the total cumulative to 22,495 confirmed cases citywide.

-Health officials said the new confirmed cases include people whose ages range from under 5 years old to their 90s.
+Health officials said the new confirmed cases include people whose ages range from under 10-years-old to their 90s.

 CDPH is working to identify their close contacts who would require testing or monitoring for COVID-19 symptoms.

-Eighteen cases were transferred when health officials learned the individuals were not from Cleveland.
+Two cases were transferred when CDPH learned the individuals were not Cleveland residents.

 The City of Cleveland COVID-19 Dashboard displays the most recent preliminary data from the Ohio Department of Health about COVID-19 cases, hospitalizations, deaths, and recoveries in Cleveland by selected demographics.
 View the dashboard here.

 CDPH does not release any additional demographic info related to COVID-19 cases aside from age range and gender for the privacy of the individuals.